Bartapapa/legend/docs/pages/spells-by-category.md

 ## Arts

-> Magic using implements and tools to properly channel them.
+> Magic using implements and tools to properly channel them, and techniques of war.

 {% capture posts %}
   {% for post in site.tags.art %}